lessp/revery-graphql-hooks/README.md

 Create a file, lets name it `Graphql.re` for easy access.

 In this file we'll specify some settings for our calls.

+(If you'd like to try out the example below, you can use: `https://hello-graphql-api.lessp.now.sh/api`)

 ```ocaml
 module Config = {